yuhko-msft/microsoft-graph-docs/api-reference/v1.0/api/driveitem-invite.md

 Namespace: microsoft.graph

-Sends a sharing invitation for a **driveItem**.
+Adds a permission to share a [driveItem](../resources/driveitem.md) with specific [driveRecipient](../resource/driverecipient.md) resources, and optionally sending an email or post to the recipients to notify them the item has been shared with them.

-A sharing invitation provides permissions to the recipients and optionally sends them an email with a [sharing link][].
+A successful request sets the [invitation facet](../resources/sharinginvitation.md) of the permission on the **driveItem**.
+The invitation facet is represented by the **invitation** property of the **permission**.

 ## Permissions